couchbase/couchbase-lite-ios/README.md

 [Click here for **official documentation for Couchbase Lite iOS**](http://docs.couchbase.com/couchbase-lite/cbl-ios/)

-Latency matters a lot to users so a local database takes frustration out of the equation.
-It’s got JSON documents, and the same map reduce as Couchbase Server, in a pint-sized edition.
+Latency matters a lot to users, so a local database takes frustration out of the equation.
+It’s got JSON documents, and the same map/reduce as Couchbase Server, in a pint-sized edition.

-Native code for iOS and Android.
-Less than 1 MB optimized for quick launch and snappy user experience on occasionally connected devices when data matters.
+Couchbase Lite compiles natively for iOS and Android.
+Half a megabyte optimized, for quick launch and snappy user experience on occasionally connected devices when data matters.

 **Lightweight** means:

 * Embedded: The database engine is a library linked into the app, not a separate server process.
-* Small code size: currently under 400kbytes.
+* Small code size: currently under 600kbytes.
 This is important to mobile apps, which are often downloaded over cell networks.
 * Quick startup time on relatively-slow CPUs: currently under 50ms on recent iPhones.
 * Low memory usage with typical mobile data-sets.
 The expectation is the number of documents will not be huge, although there may be sizable multimedia attachments.
 * "Good enough" performance with these CPUs and data-sets.
 (Exact figures depend on your data and application, of course.)